Mounting Your Collection

 before committing to the rest of the collection.
 If you have any difficulty after reading the guides below, please do get in touch and we'll help where we can.
 Enjoy!

-Black Putty (included)
+Black Putty (mini series)

 - Apply firm (but careful) pressure when fixing to your wall.
 The flatter you can make the putty, the better it will hold.